 Students will participate in a year-long research project, beginning with exploring careers and choosing one of interest to them.
 For each region of study, they will identify a concept or issue that impacts their career and research that issue/concept.
 At the end of the year, they will create a one-pager including their research throughout the year with additional culminating questions.
 Optionally, students can participate in a career fair where they will present their research.

--> This will vary by student and career choice.
+Content standards will vary by student and career choice.
 Teacher should monitor student progress each unit to ensure that students are researching material appropriate to the TEKS.